 What Is Ethereum?

-Let’s get back to Ethereum V1.
+But let’s get back to Ethereum V1.
 What makes Ethereum so special?

 According to the Ethereum white paper, there are three types of dApps:

-Other applications, including governmental systems such as voting.
+- Other applications, including governmental systems such as voting.

 What Is Ether?

-ETH is used as a payment entity
+- ETH is used as a means of payment.

 How Does Ethereum Work?

-Ethereum.
+The ERC-20 standard is applied to all tokens.
+It contains a set of rules for creating coins based on Ethereum.
 Their observance is necessary for the regular interaction of tokens with the system.
 Access to blockchain resources is not free.

 The Ethereum ecosystem consists of several essential components: